How to Determine the Quality of Pu’er Ripened Tea?

 How to Determine the Quality of Pu'er Ripened Tea?-3

-After fermentation, the leaf base of ripened tea turns brown or brownish red.
+After fermentation, the base of ripened tea turns brown or brownish red.
 Good quality ripened Pu'er tea has few broken leaves and no foreign matter; low-quality Pu'er tea has incomplete leaf bases and may be mixed with various impurities.
 After fermentation, the completeness of the leaf base of ripened Pu'er tea may be somewhat compromised, so when evaluating the quality of ripened Pu'er tea based on the leaf base, the primary consideration should be whether there is any foreign matter present.

 The above methods for identifying ripened tea generally apply, but they are not absolute.
 For example, some ripened teas may look very ordinary or even unappealing, but their taste can indeed be captivating.
 Therefore, we should comprehensively evaluate the quality of a tea rather than making a hasty judgment based on one or a few factors.